bedrock-crustaceans/Protocol-Documentation/docs/raknet/start.md

 ## How does RakNet work?

 As mentioned before, RakNet protocol uses UDP.
 This means that the [Packets]() that are sent, might not always make it.
 This doesn't matter for things like [Pings]() and [Pongs](), but when dealing with more important information, we want to make sure the clients(players) get that data.
 To combat this, RakNet uses [Frame Set]() packets.
-These split data up if its too big and also keep track of what data didn't make it to the client and in that case resend it.
-This uses [ACK]() & [NACK]() packets which the recipient of a [Frame Set]() packet sends back to either say it got this part of the data or is missing this part of the data.
+These split data up if it's too big and also keeps track of what data did or didn't make it to the recipient.
+If it didn't recieve it, the sender will resend it.
+This uses [ACK]() & [NACK]() packets which the receiver of a [Frame Set]() packet sends back to either say it got this part of the data or is missing this part of the data.

 ## Handshake sequence

-This is what happens for every client wanting to connect.
+This is the sequence that an client(s) and the server go through to verify and connect said client(s).
+(The following will be in the perspective of one client and one sevrer)

 ---

-* Clients Pings the server, and the Server sends back a Pong
+> [!NOTE]
+> Unconnected client(s) will be sending [Unconnected Pings]() and in responce, recieve [Unconnected Pongs]() from the server.
+This is how the client recieves the [MOTD]() of the server.

-* A client would then send an [Open Connection Request 1]()
+* The client sends an [Open Connection Request 1]()
 * Server responds by sending an [Open Connection Reply 1]()
 * Client sends an [Open Connection Request 2]()
 * Server replys with an [Open Connection Reply 2]()

 > [!NOTE]
 > From here, the connection is made and we start sending packets in [Frame Sets]()

-* Clients sends a [Connected Ping](), and the Server replies with a [Connected Pong]()
+>
+> Along with that, the client now sends [Connected Pings]() and in responce, recieve [Connected Pong]() from the server.
+No longer sending the unconnected versions of said packets.
+(If stopped, we have lost connection)

 * Client sends a [Connection Request]()
 * Server responds with a [Connection Request Accepted]()
-* Lastly, Client sends a [New Incoming Connection]()
+* Lastly, client sends a [New Incoming Connection]()

-> [!NOTE]
-> From here, both Clients and Server regularly send [Connected Pings]() and reply with [Connected Pongs]().
-(If stopped, we have lost connection)
 ---

 Now, all data recieved from frame sets are [Game Packets]().
 The data recieved from the game packet is now delt with by the [Bedrock Protocol]() (We will go over it after RakNet).